demistry/SoundCatalogKit/README.md

 This framework simplifies the use of the ShazamKit framework.
 It abstracts implementation details away from the user and builds ontop ShazamKit to offer more development features.

-<strong>You can explore a comprehensive documentation on usage by selecting the SoundCatalogKit scheme in Xcode and selecting *Build Documentation*.
+<strong>You can explore a comprehensive documentation on usage by selecting the SoundCatalogKit scheme in Xcode and pressing "Ctrl + Shift + CMD + D" to build documentation.
 Alternatively,
-you can explore the bundled docc.archive file in the DocumentationDirectory by dragging the file outside the file navigator and clicking it to open it.</strong>
+you can explore the bundled docc.archive file in the <a href="">Documentation</a> directory by dragging the file outside the Xcode file navigator and clicking it to open it.
+It should open the documentation explorer of Xcode 13 if installed.</strong>

 ## Requirements
 - Xcode 13 and above